Paddle safety

 Tips to stay safe

-- Be bright and be seen.
-Make sure you and your craft are easily visible at all times.
-Wear bright clothing and a bright lifejacket and choose a brightly coloured hull if possible.
+- Make sure you and your craft are easily visible at all times to other people and vessels by wearing a bright lifejacket and clothing and choose a brightly coloured hull if possible.
+At night, display the right lights to help others see you.

 - Ensure your craft is suitable for your ability and the conditions before you go.